-Aerospace Engineering majors can lead to some very exciting careers but the level of precision required in these fields requires many years of study and hard work.
-Fortunately, there are several generous scholarships available to help cover the expensive college tuition.
+Aerospace Engineering majors can lead to some very exciting careers.
+For example, crafting airships or developing spacecrafts.
+However, these fields requires many years of study and hard work.
+Fortunately, there are several aerospace engineering major scholarships out there to help cover college tuition.

-The American Institute of Aeronautics and Astronautics or AIAA Foundation awards generous financial aid to current AIAA student members interested in pursuing careers as aerospace professionals.
-Every year the AIAA Foundation offers several awards of varying amounts, including two scholarships of $10,000 each, two of $5,000 each, 4 of $2,000 each and several smaller awards.
+The American Institute of Aeronautics and Astronautics or AIAA Foundation gives a lot of financial aid.
+Aid is given to current AIAA student members interested in aerospace.
+Every year, the AIAA Foundation offers several awards of varying amounts.
+That includes two $10,000, two $5,000, and four $2,000 scholarships.
+Additionally, there are several smaller awards available.

-The USRA Scholarship Awards Program has established four scholarship programs to support students pursuing majors related to aeronautics-related sciences, space science research, or space science education.
-Each of the programs offers a one-time award of $4,000 to the winning applicant.
-Students are matched to the scholarship most appropriate for their specific field of study.
+The USRA Scholarship Awards Program has established four scholarship programs.
+The programs support students pursuing majors related to aeronautics-related sciences, space science research, or space science education.
+Each of the programs offers a one-time $4,000 award to the winner.
+As a bonus, the scholarship matches students to the most appropriate one for their specific field of study.

-To qualify for this scholarship, you must be a full-time undergrad student enrolled in a four-year accredited college or university in the U.S. and you must be within two years of earning a bachelor’s degree in the field of engineering or science at the time of receiving the award.
+Like any other scholarship, there are a few requirements.
+First, you need full-time undergrad status.
+Second, you’re currently enrolled in a four-year accredited U.S. college or university to qualify.
+Finally, you must be within two years of earning a bachelor’s degree in the field of engineering or science by the time you get the award.

-The Asian & Pacific Islander American Scholarship Fund (APIASF), in collaboration with NASA, provides financial aid to Asian and Pacific Islander Americans majoring in aerospace engineering and other related fields.
+The Asian & Pacific Islander American Scholarship Fund (APIASF) collaborates with NASA to fund this scholarship.
+The scholarship provides financial aid to Asian and Pacific Islander Americans majoring in aerospace engineering and other related fields.

-Only students of Asian and / or Pacific Islander ethnicity can apply for this $2,900 award.
-Applicants must also have a cumulative 2.8 GPA to qualify.
+There are a few things you need to meet in order to qualify.
+First, only students of Asian and / or Pacific Islander ethnicity can apply for this $2,900 award.
+Additionally, applicants must have a 2.8 GPA to qualify.

-The Women in Aerospace Foundation aims to encourage women to pursue careers in the aerospace field through their scholarship program.
+The Women in Aerospace Foundation encourages women to go into the aerospace field.

-Female applicants of any nationality can apply for this $2,000 award, which is to be applied during the upcoming academic year.
-You must be currently enrolled in an accredited U.S. college or university at the time of application and show that you plan to continue with your course of study in the following academic year.
+Of course, all women applicants can apply for this $2,000 award.
+Keep in mind, the award is applied during the upcoming academic year.
+As a requirement, you must be currently enrolled in an accredited U.S. college or university.
+In addition, you need continue your studies in the following academic year.

-The AFCEA Washington, DC Chapter Scholarship provides financial aid to students enrolled in a four-year, full-time STEM program leading to careers in aerospace or systems engineering among others.
-Only students who are residents within the Metropolitan Washington Council of Governments can apply for this scholarship.
+The AFCEA Washington, DC Chapter Scholarship provides financial aid to students enrolled in a four-year, full-time STEM program.
+Specifically, programs leading to careers in aerospace or systems engineering, as well as others.
+Keep in mind, only students who are residents within the Metropolitan Washington Council of Governments can apply for this scholarship.